Methylation & The Methionine Cycle

-This is one are of farming that is not usually recognized as monocropping or as an issue.
+This is one form of farming that is not usually recognized as monocropping or as an issue.
 We are monocropping our forests for timber.
-We grown monocrops of fir trees.
+We grow monocrops of fir trees in the USA specifically.
 Just as when we monocrop on a vegetable, or fruit farm.
-Monocropping in the forest creates unhealthy soil, as well as sick trees and means a sick crop that then causes the forester to come in with chemicals to protect a sick forest from the ravages of insects which are sprayed from overhead, and drifts onto nearby people as well as ends up in the water supply.
+Forests have an intricate web of life that is necessary for a healthy forest.
+The old mother trees support the younger trees and fungi help bring nourishment to the trees as well as moisture when a dry spell hits.
+These are just a couple examples of what takes place in a healthy forest.
+Mother trees and fungi are gone or incomplete in monocropped forests.
+Monocropping in the forest creates unhealthy soil, as well as sick trees and means a sick crop that then causes the forester to come in with chemicals to protect a sick forest from the ravages of insects (which are out of control due to lack of beneficial insects, just like happens in our gut) which are sprayed from overhead, and drifts onto nearby people as well as ends up in the water supply that we drink and the sea is dying from.
 Additionally, once the old growth forest is gone, there is now competition for space between the firs, and the new weeds that are growing from stirred up seed.
 This starts overhead herbicide spraying.
-This also drifts through the air to people and ends up in the water supply.
-These herbicides and pesticides sprayed on our forests are polluting people near and far around them.
-This can negatively effect our health.
+This also drifts through the air to people and ends up in the water supply and sea again.
+These herbicides and pesticides sprayed on our forests are polluting the planet.
+This can negatively effect our health as well as other creatures on Earth.
 This type of monocropping has also set our forests up to be ravaged by forest fire.
-Please read the article on Old Growth And Forest Fires.
+Old Growth Trees Protect Us From Forest Fires

 Poor nutrition due to industrialized farming, chemicals used on food, genetically modified foods with high glyphosate use, leading to unavailable minerals, foods grown for easy transport and long shelf life, rather than nutritional content.
 There is also poor nutrition from food choices, and the decreased responsibility taken for ones own food.
 (Lack of gardening of one's own food or procurement from local organic vendors.)
 Vitamins necessary for enzyme activity in the methylation cycle or vitamins/minerals needed as cofactors may become unavailable, or less available due to poor farming practices, or from food that is old, and has lost quality through shipment, lack of proper refrigeration or other storage/shipping issues.